hirenchauhan2/wallpaper/README.md

 wallpaper -i URL # -i for Internet. passing the image url
 # or
 wallpaper -f C:/path/to/image.png # -f or --file
-# For window the path looks weird, right? but it is working only with / only, \ or \\ in path is not working. idk...
+# For Windows the path looks weird, right? but it is working only with / only, \ or \\ in path is not working. idk...
 ```